pityka/3DTS/README.md

 On that website you can retrieve and visualize the scores on the precomputed PDB and SwissModel structures.

+Bulk download of precomputed scores and coordinate mappings between uniprot, pdb and gencode are available in this dataset: https://doi.org/10.5281/zenodo.1311198 .

 ---

 The remaining part of this document describes how to build and use this software